PLPAcademy/day-3-assignment-HugoBranche/README.md

 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system

+What is the first step to install Python on a Windows system?
+B) Download Python from the official website

+Which option should you ensure is checked during Python installation on Windows?
+C) Add Python to PATH

+How do you verify Python installation on any system?
+A) By running python --version

+What command is used to install pip on macOS and Linux?
+C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 #MySQL Installation

 What is the first step to install MySQL on Windows?